-Clene Inc. (formerly Chelsea Worldwide, Inc.) (the "Company," "we," "us," or similar such references) is a biopharmaceutical company focused on the development of clean-surfaced nanocrystal drugs.
+Clene Inc. (formerly Chelsea Worldwide Inc.) (the "Company," "we," "us," or similar such references) is a biopharmaceutical company focused on the development of clean-surfaced nanocrystal drugs.
 We have developed an electrocrystal chemistry drug development platform, in which nanocrystals within a suspension are the therapeutic drug.
 Utilizing technology to create nanocrystal drug suspensions, our platform has produced multiple drug assets, of which our lead assets are currently in development for use in neurological and infectious diseases, among others, such as a study for treatment of COVID-19 coronavirus pandemic.
 Secondary to our drug development, as part of our identification of potential drug assets, we have also identified certain mineral solutions as dietary supplements.
-Our dietary supplements may also be commercialized by a related party, as discussed in Note 20.
+Our dietary supplements may also be commercialized by a related party (see Note 20).

-The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Clene Nanomedicine, Inc. ("Clene Nanomedicine"), a subsidiary incorporated in Delaware, Clene Australia Pty Ltd ("Clene Australia"), a subsidiary incorporated in Australia, and dOrbital, Inc., a subsidiary incorporated in Delaware, after elimination of all intercompany accounts and transactions.
-The wholly-owned subsidiary, Clene Netherlands B.V. ("Clene Netherlands") was established subsequent to the quarter ended March 31, 2021 and has no financial positions or operations and therefore is not included in the condensed consolidated financial statements.
+The accompanying condensed consolidated financial statements include the accounts of the Company and our wholly-owned subsidiaries, Clene Nanomedicine, Inc. ("Clene Nanomedicine"), a subsidiary incorporated in Delaware, Clene Australia Pty Ltd ("Clene Australia"), a subsidiary incorporated in Australia, and dOrbital, Inc., a subsidiary incorporated in Delaware, after elimination of all intercompany accounts and transactions.
+The wholly-owned subsidiary, Clene Netherlands B.V. ("Clene Netherlands") was established on April 21, 2021 and has no financial positions or operations to date.